 Advanced Display

-5. Under the Display information, you will see your graphic card.
+5. Under the Display information, you will see your graphics card.

 Display information

-1. First of all, press the Windows Key + R button on your keyboard.
-This will open the RUN dialog box, type in msinfo32, and hit Enter.
+1. Press the Windows Key + R button on your keyboard.
+This will open the RUN dialog box.
+Type in msinfo32, then hit Enter.

 type in msinfo32